simonesan-afk/CV-Praetorian-Guard/README.md

 **right side:** copy and paste everything into your preferred ai chat (most powerful option, if available)

-Click here to start demo!  https://hf.co/spaces/Astrodeism/CV-Praetorian-Guard    of if you prefer sci-fi style https://simonesan-afk.github.io/
+Click here to start demo!  https://hf.co/spaces/Astrodeism/CV-Praetorian-Guard    or if you prefer sci-fi style https://simonesan-afk.github.io/

 ---